 GETTING TO THE MOUNTAINS: Depending on weather and route conditions a variety of modes for transportation are available.
 We utilize ski planes, snowcats, 4 wheel drive vehicles and sea worthy boats to ensure that travel into the mountains is safe and efficient.
 Some areas are accessible via paved road.

-THE MOUNTAINS: Haines borders Glacier Bay National Park The Park and the adjacent 27 million acres comprise the largest protected wilderness area on the planet.
+THE MOUNTAINS: The Haines area is adjacent to 27 million acres that comprise the largest protected wilderness area on the planet.
 It is a heavily glaciated landscape containing several of the largest non-polar ice caps in the world.
 This terrain is uniquely suited to learning mountaineering skills, and the climbing here is truly spectacular!

 SEA KAYAKING: Our sea kayaking programs are based in Haines.
 They focus on quality paddling time, and allow us to visit some of the Inside Passage’s most beautiful places.

 OUR GUIDES: Alaska Mountain Guides & Climbing School Inc. instructors and guides are professionals.
 They bring a wealth of experience from guiding throughout Alaska and the world, and they genuinely enjoy sharing their knowledge.
 Their skill and experience insure our guests the best possible experience during their trip.
 Your safety and enjoyment are their primary goals.

 Day 0: Arrive in Haines and get settled in time for a pre-trip meeting at 6:00pm.
 We’ll go over your personal equipment and answer any questions that you might have.

 Day 1: We’ll depart Haines in the morning, head to the mountains and establish base camp.
 Guides will cover tactics for establishing camp in a winter environment and assist guests in setting up their tents.
 In the afternoon we’ll start covering some introductory skills such as knots and roping up.